oshodiS/RepoAgent/markdown_docs/repo_agent/main.md

 - chunk_overlap: The number of characters to overlap between consecutive chunks.

 **Code Description**:
-The show_chunk function first prints the chunk size and overlap values.
-It then accesses the markdown_folder and hierarchy_file paths based on the project settings.
-If the markdown_folder exists, it initializes a SpecificModel object with the provided parameters and retrieves chunked documents using the get_chunk_docs function.
-The resulting chunks are saved to a file named "chunking_result.txt" along with a sequential numbering and the content of each chunk.
-Finally, a log message is generated to indicate the successful saving of the chunking result.
+The show_chunk function takes the chunk_size and chunk_overlap parameters to display the chunking process of a document.
+It utilizes the SpecificModel class to get the chunked documents using the get_chunk_docs function.
+The chunking result is then saved to a file named "chunking_result.txt" for further reference.
+This function provides a way to visualize and store the chunked content of documents efficiently.

-The show_chunk function demonstrates the process of chunking documents and serves as a bridge between the SpecificModel class and the document chunking functionality in the project.
-By utilizing the SpecificModel and get_chunk_docs, it showcases how documents can be segmented into manageable chunks for further analysis or processing.

 **Note**:
 - Ensure to set appropriate values for chunk_size and chunk_overlap to control the chunking process effectively.
-- The chunking result is saved in a file named "chunking_result.txt" for reference or further analysis.
+- The output of the show_chunk function can be used for various purposes such as text analysis or data processing.